 Which reminds me, NZ journalist Chris Bourke wrote a couple of posts on photojournalism recently which are well worth a read.
 In one he reminds us of some of the biggest moments in photojournalism history...

 ... and he laments the decline of photojournalism: "I despair when I see quality magazines that once championed photo journalism now making do with endless bland images from agencies.
-The publishers are tight-fisted, so the photo librarians cut corners (there are plenty of gritty agency shots that aren’t “posed by models).
+The publishers are tight-fisted, so the photo librarians cut corners (there are plenty of gritty agency shots that aren’t “posed by models”).
 The result is a vanilla magazine, from cover to back page."

 In the other post he writes about an extaordinary interview he had in London with John G Morris who, among other things "managed the legendary photo-agency Magnum in its early years, and was photo-editor at the New York Times and Washington Post during the tumultuous 1960s".

-the front page images that helped turn Americans against the war in Vietnam, about the difference in coverage of World War II and the war in Iraq - “Let’s face it, [in the Second World War] we were propagandists.
+He talked to Morris about the front page images that helped turn Americans against the war in Vietnam, about the difference in coverage of World War II and the war in Iraq - “Let’s face it, [in the Second World War] we were propagandists.
 The American and Allied press was not neutral, we were fighting the war and we were an instrument of propaganda” - and much more.

 Well worth a look.